whalebeavercat/EZGame_DSL/README.md

-# EZGAME: Domain Specific Language for 2D Games made in Java
+# EZGAME: Domain Specific Language and Interpreter for 2D Games made in Java

+Look at Documentation.md for more information.

 ### Resources
 * Animal Pack sprites by Kenney.nl: https://kenney.nl/assets/animal-pack